Congratulations!

 games!
 Duquesne University offers Duquesne students a FREE shuttle service between Campus and South Side.
 Students must only show their official Duquesne University I.D. to access the Shuttle.

 The DU Card is your official identification card as a student.
-It also provides access to buildings
+It also provides access

-excited to support you every step of the way!
-Undergraduate loan deferment or forbearance forms should be given to the Law School
+meal plans, library, computer labs, etc. Undergraduate loan deferment or forbearance forms should be sent to the Law School

 Topics: